Seirdy/seirdy.one/content/meta/_index.md

 <figcaption itemprop="caption">

 [Internet.nl](https://internet.nl/) offers an automated website security check.
 Relevant buzzwords include IPv6, DNSSEC, TLS, HTTP security headers, and RPKI.
-[See a report for seirdy.one](https://internet.nl/site/seirdy.one/1745918/).
+[See a report for seirdy.one](https://internet.nl/site/seirdy.one/2510940/).

+Internet.nl penalizes the use of [0-RTT](https://blog.cloudflare.com/introducing-0-rtt/) because it opens sites up to replay attacks.
+Since passing the test, I moved all non-idempotent content to other subdomains.
+Save for some fancy Nginx redirects, everything on the `seirdy.one` domain is static public content.
+This property made it safe to enable 0-RTT without being at risk of replay attacks.
+As of right now, I don't pass the test, but I consider the 0-RTT failure to be a false positive.

 </figcaption>